maximevtush/push-website/blog/2025-09-18-adding-new-version/index.md

 1. [**Register on Dorahacks**](https://dorahacks.io/hackathon/pushchain-gud?utm_source=blog&utm_medium=referral&utm_campaign=project_gud).
 Fill-in basic details and share your build ideas.
 2. **Join the [Donut Early Access TG Chat](https://t.me/+HBr_tyPvACFhM2Vl)** for support + mentoring.
-3. **Find Teammates** or hack solo via [**Push X Community](https://x.com/i/communities/1957696067207651630).**
+3. **Find Teammates** or hack solo via [Push X Community](https://x.com/i/communities/1957696067207651630)
 4. **Build Build Build!** 🚀

 ---

 ## 🔑 3 Tips for a Strong Submission

-1. **Build in Public**: Share your progress publicly — the more the community sees, the better your chances of winning votes..
+1. **Build in Public**: Share your progress publicly — the more the community sees, the better your chances of winning votes.. <br/>
       a. ***What can you share in public?***
       Could be as simple as your project ideas, daily/ weekly progress, sneak peaks or early glimpses.
 2. **Submit Complete Projects**: Include repo + demo links.
 Incomplete apps get downgraded.
 Read the [**submission guidelines**](https://dorahacks.io/hackathon/pushchain-gud?utm_source=blog&utm_medium=referral&utm_campaign=project_gud)
 3. **Don’t Wait to Register**: We highly **encourage builders to apply early**.
 Early registrations give you more time to connect with mentors, judges, and the community.